dbt-labs/learn.getdbt.com/_lessons/assignment.md

 * Set up continuous integration for the job (related [docs](https://docs.getdbt.com/tutorial/deploy-your-project/))

 ### Polish your project
-* Skip ahead to tomorrow's lesson on [polishing a dbt project](polish-project), and try implementing some of these recommendations in your own project!
+* Skip ahead to the lesson on [polishing a dbt project](polish-project), and try implementing some of these recommendations in your own project!
 * If you just implemented CI, confirm that you get a ✅ on your PR before merging it

 ### Ask for an instructor review!